ryersondmp/sa11y-website/CODE_OF_CONDUCT.md

 If you experience or witness unacceptable behavior, please report it by emailing **adam.chaboryk@torontomu.ca**

 Maintainers have the right to remove, edit, or reject contributions and comments that do not align with this Code of Conduct.
-Repeated or severe violations may result in a ban from participation in Sa11y spaces.

 By contributing to this project, you affirm that you have read and agree to follow this Code of Conduct.

 ## Acknowledgments
 This Code of Conduct is inspired by and adapted from the [Project Include guidelines](https://projectinclude.org/writing_cocs) and the [Contributor Covenant](https://www.contributor-covenant.org/).